virtualstate/x/CONTRIBUTING.md

 email, or any other method with the owners of this repository before making a change.

 We are open to all ideas big or small, and are greatly appreciative of any and all contributions.

+# Rules

+There are a few basic ground-rules for contributors:

+- No --force pushes on main or modifying the Git history in any way after a PR has been merged.
+- Non-main branches ought to be used for ongoing work.
+- External API changes and significant modifications ought to be subject to an internal pull-request to solicit feedback from other contributors.
+- Internal pull-requests to solicit feedback are encouraged for any other non-trivial contribution but left to the discretion of the contributor.
+- Contributors should attempt to adhere to the prevailing code-style.
+- At least two contributors, or one core member, must approve pull-requests prior to merging.
+- All integrated CI services must be green before a pull-request can be merged.
+- A lead maintainer must merge SemVer-major changes in this repository.
+- In case it is not possible to reach consensus in a pull-request, the decision is left to the lead maintainer's team.

 <a id="developers-certificate-of-origin"></a>
 ## Developer's Certificate of Origin 1.1